-Are your customer focus groups avoiding the elephant in the room?
+Are your customer focus groups avoiding the elephant in the room?by

 In this extract from his book The Mom Test, Rob Fitzpatrick explores how customer interviews can sometimes avoid asking the hard (but important) questions.